Travel expense report for Q2 2022

 At this point, we are still too unsure of what income streams work for us – we’ve only just about begun our Youtube journey and not eligible for monetization yet.
 Also, this blog is only resuming activity now in June 2022 as we begin to publish our travel blogs and free guides to the destinations we’ve explored.
 So there’s definitely a long way to go before either can support full-time travel.

 Yes, we are (were?) accountants – so we’re going to present this in a way that makes the best sense!
 But if you prefer a more insightful view, let us know in the comments section below and we’ll attempt to get it right.
 After all, nearly everyone enjoys a little bit of math when it comes to money! 😛

 Hopefully, you’ll find this full-time travel travel expense report interesting and might even inspire you to go after your dream!

 In the first quarter of our full-time travel, we earned a total of INR 0 / USD 0.
 I know, its been tough.
-If you’d like to support us, scroll down to buy us a coffee, on ko-fi! 🤓
+If you’d like to support us, please click the yellow coffee button on the screen! 🤓

 We grew from 583 subscribers (existing on May 15) to 761 subscribers (as on June 30).
 We published 15 new travel vlogs every alternate day.
 In total, we have 25 videos on the channel (including the older ones) and currently have around 91k views.
 You can see more details here.